 But how important is VRAM for gaming if we already have RAM?
 Well, its answer is quite simple and straightforward.
 If computer stores data in VRAM, it will run more efficiently to gain access to information quickly.
 Information transfer will be fast as it will not have to travel from different components to get to GPU.
 While if the computer uses the data stored in the RAM, then it will have to travel from RAM to GPU while travelling from other components.

 One drawback or limitation of VRAM is its upgradability.
 Its upgrades do not work like we have seen on normal RAM in the PC.
 We plug out and plug in new RAM to upgrade in PC while VRAM does not support this.
-It comes built-in with the GPU.
+It comes built-in with a GPU.
 It becomes clear from the above discussion that VRAM only upgrades with upgrading the GPU.
 In this case, if you need an upgrade in VRAM and need more of it, then the best possible situation is to buy a new Graphics card.
 The most important ones are as follows.

 How Does VRAM Improves PC’s Performance?

 VRAM is very different from system memory when it comes to functioning and performance.
 System memory affects PC performance as it is used for most applications and processes.
-At the same time, VRAM only answer requests regarding PC graphics and gaming needs.
+At the same time, VRAM only answers requests regarding PC graphics and gaming needs.
 It comes into play during high demanding, or graphics tasks are running.

 We will be discussing three main areas and give an in-depth look at where VRAM makes a more significant difference in PC performance.